Martin-H1/6502/Monitor/README.md

 * LICENSE - MIT license file.
 * Makefile - makefile to issue all of the commands.
 * README.md - this file.
+* assembler.asm - embedded assembler for the monitor.
+* bios.asm - aliases to the jump table entry points for consumers.
+* biosImpl.asm - implmentation of BIOS functions.
 * monitor.asm - code for the monitor.
+* vectors.asm - high ROM jump table and reset vectors.
 ## tests
 * monitorTest.asm - unit tests follow module name with Test.